josephdouce/lezyne-gps-tools/lzm_builder/tools/README.md

             ```
     - GPX Mode:
         - Loads a GPX file and uses only the first `<trk>` element (falls back to `<wpt>` if no track).
 The track is drawn in red.
 GPX Mode hides the `.poly` output area.
-        - Computes every 0.20° tile that intersects the track (point-in-square + segment intersection tests).
+    - Computes every grid tile (at the selected size) that intersects the track (point-in-square + segment intersection tests).

 - Intersection selection
     - A tile is selected if any tile corner is inside the polygon/track, or any polygon vertex is inside the tile, or if any tile edge intersects any polygon/track segment.